Andrew Bridgen: Breach of standards

-In November 2022, the Commons Select Committee on Standards confirmed Kathryn Stone's findings that Bridgen broke the MPs' code of conduct by approaching ministers and officials for a company that had given him a donation, a visit to Ghana and offered him an advisory contract.
-The Standards Committee report stated that Bridgen emailed Stone asking about what he said were rumours that Boris Johnson would give Stone a peerage but this depended on her "arriving at the 'right' outcomes" during the Parliamentary Standard's investigations.
+In November 2022, the Commons Select Committee on Standards confirmed Kathryn Stone's findings that Bridgen broke the MPs' code of conduct by approaching ministers and officials for a company that had given him a donation, a visit to Ghana, and offered him an advisory contract.
+The Standards Committee report stated that Bridgen emailed Stone asking about what he said were rumours that Boris Johnson would give Stone a peerage but this depended on her "arriving at the 'right' outcomes" during the Parliamentary Standards investigations.
 Bridgen was asked to apologise to Stone for trying to put her under unacceptable pressure.
-Stone's investigation found Bridgen failed to declare the trip, the donation and a contract to advise the company.
+Stone's investigation found Bridgen failed to declare the trip, the donation, and a contract to advise the company.
 He also did not mention these when approaching ministers on behalf of the firm.
 The standards committee stated if Bridgen did not intend to take payments he should have cancelled or changed a contract stating the company would pay him £12,000 a year.
-The Standards Committee recommended a 5 day suspension from the Commons and this was enacted in January 2023.
+The Standards Committee recommended a five day suspension from the Commons and this was enacted in January 2023.

 Bridgen's alleged offences included an "unacceptable attack upon the integrity" of Stone.
 Bridgen appealed against the finding.
 The Standards Committee said Bridgen showed a "very cavalier" approach to the rules and found he broke lobbying rules "on multiple occasions and in multiple ways".
 The Independent Expert Panel did not accept his appeal and stated "In our view the sanctions for breach of the rule against paid advocacy and for the email letter could properly and fairly have been more severe."

 COVID-19 conspiracy theories

-In December 2022, the British Heart Foundation criticised Bridgen for promoting a conspiracy theory claiming the Foundation covered up evidence of mRNA vaccines increasing inflammation of heart arteries.
-Bridgen had called for a halt to COVID-19 vaccinations, claiming they damaged hearts.
+In December 2022, the British Heart Foundation criticised Bridgen for promoting claims that there was a conspiracy by the foundation to cover up evidence of mRNA vaccines increasing inflammation of heart arteries.
+Bridgen had called for a halt to COVID-19 vaccinations.
 The charity "categorically" denied his allegations.

-On 11 January 2023, Bridgen had the Conservative whip suspended after comparing the implementation of COVID-19 vaccines to the Holocaust.
+On 11 January 2023, Bridgen had the Conservative whip suspended after tweeting about COVID-19 vaccines: "As one consultant cardiologist said to me, this is the biggest crime against humanity since the Holocaust."
+Bridgen claimed the tweet had been moderated by staff members, which was denied by a Conservative Party spokesman.
 Prime Minister Rishi Sunak called the comparison "utterly unacceptable".
-Bridgen issued a statement two days later saying his tweet was not antisemitic and apologising to anyone genuinely offended.
-He said he was taking legal advice about action against those who labelled him antisemitic, contending that he had made reasonable questions about the side-effects of mRNA vaccines, and said he had "received huge support from ordinary people, medical workers [and] those who have experienced vaccine harms themselves".
+Two days later, Bridgen issued a statement saying his tweet was not antisemitic, and apologised "for any offence caused".
+He said he was taking legal advice about action against those who had labelled him as antisemitic.
+Bridgen further contended that he asked "reasonable questions" about the side-effects of mRNA vaccines, and had "received huge support from ordinary people, medical workers [and] those who have experienced vaccine harms themselves".

-In March 2023, Bridgen promoted a conspiracy theory claiming that COVID-19 originated at Fort Detrick.
+In March 2023, Bridgen posted tweets promoting a conspiracy theory claiming that COVID-19 originated at Fort Detrick.

+On 29 February 2024, Bridgen referenced capital punishment as an appropriate response to "crimes against humanity" regarding the vaccine rollout.